Milad84/DeepLab_Road_Detection/README.md

 ### Major steps to prepare the target and customized TIF:

-Download satellite imagery from EarthExplorer.usgs.gov --> Split the Raster
+Download satellite imagery from EarthExplorer.usgs.gov --> Split the Raster --> Use the model saved in the directory and inject your TIF --> Assign the coordinate system --> Save the output --> Convert to binary raster (0 and other value) where one value stands for the road, and the other value must be deleted.

 ## Getting Started